kdshah6593/Stock-Tracker/README.md

 Run `$ rails db:migrate` and `$ rails db:seed` to create and seed the database with the basic stock information

 If you want to see some stock data, you will need 2 API tokens.
-One from [AlphaVantage](https://www.alphavantage.co/) and the other from [IEX Cloud](https://iexcloud.io).
+One from [Alpha Vantage](https://www.alphavantage.co/) and the other from [IEX Cloud](https://iexcloud.io).
 Create a `.env` file and inside the file create a variable `STOCK_API_KEY` and set it equal to the API key from AlphaVantage.
 Create another variable `IEX_API_KEY` and set it equal to the publishable token provided by IEX Cloud.

 Start the server `$ rails s` and open your browser to `localhost:3000`